 Instruction to TGah Editor: Change the two paragraphs below in this subclause as follows:

-When the A3 field is not present, A3 is either stored at the recipient of the frame or, if an A3 is not stored at the recipient of the frame, A3 is equal to the address identified by A1.
+The A3 field is present if A3 is not equal to the address identified by A1 and an A3 is not stored at the receiver, or when A3 is not equal to an A3 stored at the receiver (as described in 9.40a (Header Compression procedure)).
+When the A3 field is not present, A3 is either stored at the recipient of the frame or, if an A3 is not stored at the recipient of the frame then A3 is equal to the address identified by A1.

-When the A4 field is not present, A4 is either stored at the recipient of the frame or, if an A4 is not stored at the recipient of the frame, A4 is equal to the address identified by A2.
+The A4 field is present if A4 is not equal the address identified by A2 and an A4 is not stored at the receiver, or when A4 is not equal to an A4 stored at the receiver (as described in 9.40a (Header Compression procedure)).
+When the A4 field is not present, A4 is either stored at the recipient of the frame or, if an A4 is not stored at the recipient of the frame then A4 is equal to the address identified by A2.

 Dynamic A-MSDU format